 Read More: Florida Misdemeanor Exceptions in 2024

-Following the arraignment, the next court date is scheduled, often a pretrial conference for misdemeanor cases.
+Following the arraignment, the next court date is often a pretrial conference for misdemeanor cases.
 During this phase, both the prosecution and defense exchange evidence, discuss potential plea bargains, and prepare for trial if necessary.
-Defendants must follow any conditions set during the arraignment, such as reporting requirements or travel restrictions.
+Defendants must comply with any conditions set at arraignment, including reporting requirements and travel restrictions.

 Arraignment serves as the defendant’s first appearance in court.
 They are informed about the charges filed against them, asked to enter a plea, and given information about bail and release conditions.